Terradue/doc-developer-sandbox/source/design/workflow.rst

 Application Workflow
 ====================

-Picture the workflow as a Data Pipeline.

-A data pipeline is a data workflow service that helps you process and move data between different processing steps.
+We need to picture the application workflow as a Data Pipeline that helps you process and move data between different processing steps.

 The processing steps are the nodes of a Directed Acyclic Graph (DAG).